Phoenix, AZ Solar Panels

 Phoenix Electricity Prices

-Arizona electricity rates have increased from 12.5 cents per kWh in 2021 to 14.9 cents in 2024, representing steady annual growth affecting household budgets.
+Arizona electricity rates have climbed from 12.5 cents per kWh in 2021 to 14.9 cents in 2024—a 19% increase in just three years.
+This upward trajectory affects every Phoenix household’s monthly expenses.

 Price of Energy: Arizona vs National Average